 We, the study associations, have devotedly organized and developed adult education for more than 100 years.
 We will happily continue doing so for another 100 years…

-Folkbildning is a voluntary and decentralised form of learning which strengthens and enriches people and thereby the whole of society.
+Folkbildning strengthens and enriches people and thereby the whole of society.
 Ever since the first study circle was held in 1901, study circles have been a meeting place for increasing knowledge and involvement.

 Sweden’s ten study associations organise cultural programmes and lectures.
 However, it is the study circle which is the cornerstone of folkbildning.
 In the circle the participants benefit from their own experiences and knowledge and that of others.
 The group share their learning, building on their own interest and desire to learn.
 This creates a commitment and a motivation which exceeds that of many other forms of education.

 Folkbildning is part of civil society.
 Most of the major popular movements in Sweden work in partnership with the study associations, which together have approximately 370 member organisations.
 This gives the study associations access to a unique network, enabling them to engage with people who few other organisations in society are able to reach.